 MH Magazine – Fast and SEO optimized WordPress theme

-While coding our popular MH Magazine WordPress theme we did not only have SEO aspects and best practices in mind, but we also tried to optimize the code and structure of the theme so that performance won’t be an issue.
-We achieved this by making sure that only resources will be loaded, which are really needed to view the current page and also by combining several scripts into less files.
+While coding our popular MH Magazine WordPress theme we did not only have SEO aspects and best practices in mind.
+We also tried to optimize the code and structure of the theme so that performance won’t be an issue.
+We achieved this by making sure that only resources will be loaded, which are really necessary to view the current page and also by combining several scripts into less files.
 The results of these efforts are good scores in various speed tests.
 This article will cover some additional steps you can take to further optimize the performance of your WordPress website:

 - How to measure page load time and website performance